Menu

 David works as a Product Steward Specialist for 3M United Kingdom covering UK and European regulatory matters since 2020.
 Previous experience with 3M in QA, analytical, development and testing laboratory roles.
 Over 10 years’ previous committee experience with various UK and international trade associations, societies and BSI, CEN and ISO standardisation groups.

-David became a CHCS Council Member in January 2023 and the the Treasurer & Chair of the Finance Committee in November 2023.
+David became a CHCS Council Member in January 2023 and the Treasurer & Chair of the Finance Committee in November 2023.

-Chair Of Training Panel & Member Services Committee Member
+Chair of Training Panel & Member Services Committee Member

 Council Member & Chair of Remuneration Committee